 It should be noted that sodium chloride (salt) can be combined with all these recommended treatments at a rate of 1 teaspoon per gallon for many fish and 1 tablespoon per 5 gallons for more salt sensitive fish such as Catfish, Tetras, Clown Loaches.
 This will help most all medications be more effective, in part by adding electrolytes that improve the “slime coat” so as to help fish naturally resist Ich.

 Malachite Green is generally safe (so long as it is zinc free) for shrimp, crabs, & snails.
 Be careful with Copper, and prolonged exposure to Methylene Blue.
-Please see this article for more in depth medication information: "Aquarium Medications and Treatments; How they work"

 For severe infections (especially with sensitive fish such as Clown Loaches) I would recommend a bath in Methylene Blue for as many fish as I could capture, especially the really sick fish that tend die quicker from ich such as Clown Loaches again.
 This bath will also help with the main reason ich kills (in my experience), depletion of oxygen from damage to the gills.